 In addition, it is usually possible to reserve an available name if you will not immediately be filing your LLC incorporation documents.
 This involves filling out a name reservation form and paying a small fee.

-Most states require LLCs to hire a local registered agent in the locality.
+Most states require hiring a local registered agent in the locality.
 The registered agent is responsible for receiving official documents and court summons on behalf of the LLC, and forwarding them to the appropriate person.

 An LLC operating agreement is an incredibly useful document which outlines how the LLC will managed.
 It clarifies matters relating to ownership shares and interests, member voting rights and responsibilities, profit and loss distributions, annual meetings, the daily management of the business, and what happens in the case of dissolution of the business.